aliFrancis/mars-crater-catalogue/README.md

 ## Credits and Contributions

-If you found this resource useful in your own work, please cite our paper: <DOI to be added>
+If you found this resource useful in your own work, please cite our upcoming paper, link tbc